huygn/haproxy-consul-template/README.md

 ```
 $ docker run -d --net=host -p 80:80 --name=haproxy gnhuy91/haproxy-consul-template
 ```
-- Start some test services, note the `rest` tag - it makes Registrator add the tag to Consul:
+- Start some test services, note the `rest` tag - it makes Registrator add the tag to Consul (and `SERVICE_CHECK_*` env vars for registering health checks to Consul):
 ```shell
 # This will create 3 containers
 $ for i in $(seq 1 3); do \